SapienzaNLP/relik/README.md

 The reader is responsible for extracting entities and relations from documents from a set of candidates (e.g., possible entities or relations).
 The reader can be trained for span extraction or triplet extraction.
-The `RelikReaderForSpanExtraction` is used for span extraction, i.e. Entity Linking , while the `RelikReaderForTripletExtraction` is used for triplet extraction, i.e. Relation Extraction.
+The `RelikReaderForSpanExtraction` is used for span extraction, i.e. Entity Linking, while the `RelikReaderForTripletExtraction` is used for triplet extraction, i.e. Relation Extraction.

 ### Data Preparation

-The reader requires the windowized dataset we created in section [Before You Start](#before-you-start) augmented with the candidate from the retriever.
+The reader requires the windowized dataset we created in Section [Before You Start](#before-you-start) augmented with the candidate from the retriever.
 The candidate can be added to the dataset using the `relik retriever add-candidates` command.

 ```bash